Snitkin-Lab-Umich/snitkitr/README.md

 Build > More > Test Package
 Wait to see if all of the tests pass.
 If some fail you'll need to update your function code.

+## If you want email notifications when people add new functions
+If you want email updates for pushes to the snitkitr package go to https://github.com/Snitkin-Lab-Umich/snitkitr/settings > notifications; then add your email address.
+You must be a member of the github group to be added to this list.
+Evan is the owner of the membership list so please contact him if you wish to be added.